ctnava/rxtechnotes/law/hipaa.md

 - Prevent unauthorized verbal disclosure (including casual conversations)
 - have conversations about PHI in private areas

 > 🚨 HIPAA prohibits disclosure of PHI to family or spouses without patient authorization.
+Generally speaking, do not provide information to anyone unless specifically directed by the pharmacist.
 Exception: if the patient is present and does not object, or if professional judgment determines it is in the patient's best interest.

 ### ⚠️ Violations & Penalties